 Andrew Wyeth and a New Jersey Shack

 The Judge’s Shack is a beach shack and one of our state’s lesser icons.
 New Jersey is known for many things. but our beach shacks tend to get little attention.
-They were small vacation homes built in rural parts of the Jersey shore back when there were rural parts of the Jersey shore.
-Their only real significance is that they were here before crowds of vacationers occupied almost every square inch of New Jersey shoreline in the summertime.
+They were small vacation homes built in rural parts of the Jersey shore back when there were rural parts of the Jersey Shore.
+Their only real significance is that they were here before crowds of vacationers occupied almost every square inch of the New Jersey shoreline in the summertime.
 Most of the shacks are gone, falling victim to time, hurricanes and development.